Mortgage Down Payment Loans — Buy Your Home Sooner

 A personal loan bridges the gap between your savings and the 20% down payment required to avoid PMI on a Lakewood home purchase.

-Unlike a HELOC or second mortgage, a personal down payment loan requires no existing equity.
-It is a fully unsecured loan.
+Unlike a home equity line of credit (HELOC) or second mortgage, a personal down payment loan does not require existing equity.
+This is a completely unsecured financial product.

 Loans From $5,000 to $40,000